DNS Server at home - How to host your own Public nameserver

 Conclusion

-In conclusion, setting up a home lab DNS server is a great way to understand DNS better, provide DNS service for your domains, and have fun experimenting with different settings and configurations.
+In conclusion, setting up a home lab DNS server is a great way to better understand DNS, provide DNS service for your domains, and experiment with different settings and configurations.